ggez/ggez/docs/BuildingForEveryPlatform.md

 ## Distributing

-Just copy-paste the exe and resource files to the destination computer.
+Just copy-paste the exe and resource directory to the destination computer.

 # Android